Nu-invariants of extra-twisted connected sums

 \subsubsection{Acknowledgements}

-We thank Jean-Michel Bismut, Jeff Cheeger, Xianzhe Dai and Matthias Lesch for inspiring discussions on adiabatic limits and variational formulas for $\eta$-invariants on manifolds with boundary.
+We thank Jean-Michel Bismut, Jeff Cheeger, Xianzhe Dai and Matthias Lesch for inspiring discussions on adiabatic limits and variational formulas for \etainvts on manifolds with boundary.
 We thank Katrin Wendland, Emanuel Scheidegger, Jesus Martinez Garcia and Stefan Kebekus for conversations about K3 surfaces and Fano threefolds.
-Last but not least, we are very grateful to Don Zagier, who helped us to find the current formulations of our main theorems, which we find much clearer than their precursors.
 We would like to thank the Simons foundation for its support of their research under the Simons Collaboration on ``Special Holonomy in Geometry, Analysis and Physics'' (grants \#488617, Sebastian Goette, and \#488631, Johannes Nordstr\"om).
-We gratefully acknowledge support from the Simons Center for Geometry and Physics, Stony Brook University at which some of the research for this paper was performed.
+We gratefully acknowledge support from the Simons Center for Geometry and Physics, Stony Brook University at which some of the research for this paper was carried out.